yaydede/toolbox/docs/11-CART.md

 # CART

-Tree-based learning algorithms are considered to be one of the best and most used supervised learning methods.
+Tree-based predictive models are one of the best and most used supervised learning methods.
 Unlike linear models, they handle non-linear relationships quite well.
-They are adaptable at solving classification or regression problems, which gives its name: **C**lassification **A**nd **R**egression **T**rees.
+They can be applied for both classification or regression problems, which aspires its name: **C**lassification **A**nd **R**egression **T**rees.

-Decision tree learning algorithms are based on a decision tree, which is a flowchart where each internal **node** represents a decision point (goes left or right), each **branch** represents those decisions, and each **leaf** at the end of a branch represents the outcome of the decision.
+The foundation of their models is based on a decision tree, which is a flowchart where each internal **node** represents a decision point (goes left or right), each **branch** represents those decisions, and each **leaf** at the end of a branch represents the outcome of the decision.
 Here is a simple decision tree about a gamble:

 <img src="png/DT.png" width="130%" height="130%" />